baudneo/cync-lan/README.md

 You should see an A record for your local network.
 If not, your DNS is not set up correctly.

 # Power cycle devices after starting server
-The devices make the DNS query on startup - you need to cycle power for all devices on the network for them to use your local server.
+The devices make the DNS query on first startup - you need to cycle power for all devices on the network for them to use your local server.